adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 <a name="updateWidgetSecurityOptionsForParticipation"></a>
 # **updateWidgetSecurityOptionsForParticipation**
-> updateWidgetSecurityOptionsForParticipation(authorization, ifMatch, widgetId, participantSetId, participantId, participantSecurityOption, xApiUser)
+> updateWidgetSecurityOptionsForParticipation(authorization, widgetId, participantSetId, participantId, participantSecurityOption, ifMatch, xApiUser, xOnBehalfOfUser)

 Updates the security options for a particular participant.